ArzoonSbd/BabylandAPI-Doc/babyland-rest-api-doc/authorization/token-validation.md

 # Token Blacklist

-Used to validate user email address.
+Used to validate the token provided for given purpose and given user.

 **URL** : `/api/user/activate/`